-In this advanced course, scholars expand upon the skills acquired in Digital Imaging.
-Scholars learn in-depth lighting techniques with professional studio equipment.
-Scholars learn more complex digital editing methods and fine-tune their vocabulary for discussing photographs during seminars and critiques.
-Scholars more deeply consider what they want to express through their photographs.
+In this advanced course, scholars will expand upon the skills acquired in Digital Imaging.
+Scholars will learn in-depth lighting techniques with professional studio equipment.
+Scholars will learn more complex digital editing methods and will finetune their vocabulary for discussing photographs during seminars and critiques.
+Scholars will more deeply consider what they want to express through their photographs.
 As this is an advanced photography course, engaged and in-depth dialogue investigating course topics in relation to individual scholarly work and studio practice is expected.
-There will be regular readings, demonstrations, and exercises intended to benefit the progression of varied and singular bodies of work, and scholars may approach course assignments using any photo-making method of their choice.
-The course also requires participation in two photography exhibitions.
+There will be regular readings, demonstrations, and exercises intended to benefit the progression of varied and singular bodies of work, and scholars may approach course assignments using any photo making method of their choice.
+The course will also require participation in two photography exhibitions.
+Photographers discussed in the course include Dulce Pinzón, Seydou Keïta, Atong Atem, David LaChapelle, Quil Lemons, Gregory Crewdson, Man Ray and many more.